Monarchy of Pakistan: Reign of Elizabeth II (1952–1956)

 The Government of Pakistan spent approximately 482,000 rupees for the Queen's Coronation.
 Prime Minister Bogra justified the expenditure by saying that Pakistan being a member of the Commonwealth "has to fall in line with other sister Dominions on such occasions".

 In 1953, Governor-General Sir Ghulam Muhammad dismissed Prime Minister Sir Khawaja Nazimuddin for attempting to equalise the power of West and East Pakistan.
 The prime minister attempted to reverse this decision by pleading to the Queen, but she refused to intervene.
+Citing this incident, Akhilesh Pillalamarri of The Diplomat wrote that "She deliberately kept from interfering in the country and her governors-general were presidents of Pakistan in all but name."

 At the 1955 Commonwealth Prime Ministers' Conference, the Prime Minister of Pakistan informed fellow Commonwealth leaders that Pakistan would be adopting a republican constitution, but desired Pakistan to remain a member of the Commonwealth.
 The Commonwealth leaders issued a declaration on 4 February, in which it was said:

-In 1955, the Pakistani Government recommended to the Queen that Major-General Iskander Mirza should succeed Sir Ghulam Muhammad as the next governor-general, the Queen's representative in Pakistan.
-On 19 September, it was officially announced that the Queen had appointed Iskander Mirza to be the governor-general, with effect from 6 October 1955.
+In 1955, the Pakistani Government recommended to the Queen that Iskander Mirza should succeed Sir Ghulam Muhammad as the next governor-general, the Queen's representative in Pakistan.
+On 19 September, it was officially announced that the Queen had appointed Mirza to be the governor-general, with effect from 6 October 1955.
 Mirza took office after the Royal sign-manual from the Queen was read out.

 The Queen also congratulated the retiring governor-general, Sir Ghulam Mohammad, on the manner in which he carried out his duties as the governor-general.

 Abolition

 The Pakistani monarchy was abolished on the adoption of a republican constitution on 23 March 1956.
-However, Pakistan became a republic within the Commonwealth of Nations.
+Pakistan became a republic within the Commonwealth of Nations.
 The Queen sent a message to the new president Major-General Mirza, in which she said: "I have followed with close interest the progress of your country since its establishment ...
 It is a source of great satisfaction to me to know that your country intends to remain within the Commonwealth.
 I am confident that Pakistan and other countries of the Commonwealth will continue to thrive and to benefit from their mutual association".

 The Queen visited Pakistan as Head of the Commonwealth in 1961 and 1997, accompanied by Prince Philip, Duke of Edinburgh.

 Pakistan left the Commonwealth in 1972 over the issue of the former East Pakistan province becoming independent as Bangladesh.
 It rejoined in 1989, then was suspended from the Commonwealth twice: firstly from 18 October 1999 to 22 May 2004 and secondly from 22 November 2007 to 22 May 2008.